 About Patagonia Worn Wear

 A thrift store for the adventurers, Worn Wear is outdoor clothing brand Patagonia’s offer of second hand clothing online.
-They sell all manner of gently used men, women, and children’s clothes, as well as adventure gear at slashed prices.
+They sell all manner of gently used clothing for men, women, and kids, as well as used outdoor gear at slashed prices.

-Before we get to that further, allow us to go on a tiny tangent about Patagonia, a company currently occupying the position of cutting edge of sustainable “big brand” fashion companies.
+Before we get onto that further, allow us to go on a tiny tangent about Patagonia, a company currently occupying the first position of cutting edge sustainable clothing brands.

-Their dedication to corporate responsibly happily reminds us that some (albeit far fewer) brands do put their money where their mouth is.
+Their dedication to corporate responsibility happily reminds us that some (albeit far fewer) brands do put their money where their mouth is.

 Patagonia CEO (as well as founder of the 1% for the Planet program) Yvon Chouinard writes in his business memoir Let My People Go Surfing (an excellent read, by the way, even for the non business-savvy):